kaes1/spring-angular-web-exchange/README.md

 Browser application is available on `localhost:4200`.
 Backend server is available on `localhost:8080`.

-### Building and running application for deployment:
+### Option 2 - Building and running application for deployment:
-mvn clean install
+- Build frontend and backend by running `mvn clean install `
-java -jar web-exchange-server/target/web-exchange-server-1.0.0.jar
+- Run the resulting jar file via `java -jar web-exchange-server/target/web-exchange-server-1.0.0.jar`

 Application is available on `localhost:8080`.